rlugojr/sample-apps/api-docker-example/README.md

-# Monitoring App Creation from a Docker image with the Apcera REST API
+# Monitoring App Creation from a Docker image with WebSockets

 This sample demonstrates how to use the [POST /v1/jobs/docker](http://docs.apcera.com/api/apcera-api-endpoints/#post-v1jobsdocker) Apcera REST API to create an application from a Docker image and track the progress of the operation using WebSockets.
 You see this progress information when you run `apc docker run` or `apc docker pull`, for example: